TheZenMasterz/cse15l-lab-reports/lab-report-1-week-2.md

 Here are some useful commands to know

-* cd - changes the working directory
+* `cd` - changes the working directory
-* ls- lists all the file in the current directory
+* `ls`- lists all the file in the current directory
-* pwd- shows the current working directory
+* `pwd` - shows the current working directory
-* mkdir- makes a new directory
+* `mkdir` - makes a new directory
-* cp- copies the argument provided
+* `cp` - copies the argument provided

 ![Image](image3.png)

 **Moving Files with scp**

-One notable command is scp.
+One notable command is `scp`.
 It allows us to move files to the server directly from the client.
 Let's try it by moving a file over to the server.

 ![Image](image4.png)

 **Setting an SSH Key**

 It's a little bit annoying that it keeps asking for us to keep entering our password, let's make it so that it automatically remembers us.
 Generate a ssh key with the command ssh-keygen.
-Now, log into the server, make a new dir called .ssh, and run the following command - scp /Users/(your username)/.ssh/id_rsa.pub cs15lwi(your characters)@ieng6.ucsd.edu:~/.ssh/authorized_keys.
+Now, log into the server, make a new dir called .ssh, and run the following command - `scp /Users/(your username)/.ssh/id_rsa.pub cs15lwi(your characters)@ieng6.ucsd.edu:~/.ssh/authorized_keys`.
 Now, you should be able to login without a password!

 ![Image](image5.png)